 Because of high oil content, dried coconut keeps best when stored in an air-tight container in the frig. or freezer until used.
 May turn ivory in color after drying.
 Have fun.
 Begonia

 I break the shell of the coconut, peel the hard skin, slice and add sugar.
 Then I put it in the food processor.
 I add about 1 cup of water, blend till it's fine and drain with a muslin cloth.
-I use the milk for cooking chicken and prawns or veggie curry and the coconut I place on a baking tray and dry in the oven.
-When it's dry I store in containers and use for baking.

 How do I sweeten coconut?